gsilva00/FSI-Project/CTF11.md

 find_flag()
 ```

-> Used the `unhexlify()` function to convert the hex strings to bytes, as per the guidelines.
+> Note 1: Used the `unhexlify()` function to convert the hex strings to bytes, as per the guidelines.
+>
-> Added `time.time()` variable to measure the time it takes to find the flag.
+> Note 2: Added `time.time()` variable to measure the time it takes to find the flag.
 It was also used to measure the worst-case scenario's time, provided a very small code modification.
+>
-> Added a try-except block to avoid crashing when a byte is not valid utf-8 (exception thrown by `decoded_msg.decode('utf-8')`)
+> Note 3: Added a try-except block to avoid crashing when a byte is not valid utf-8 (exception thrown by `decoded_msg.decode('utf-8')`)

 Upon running this code, after **71.18 seconds** we found the flag: `flag{ngcezdfajnlylogx}`.
 We submitted it in the CTF platform and completed the challenge!